chuangcaleb/obsidian-fountain-editor/README.md

 - [MeepTech/obsidian-custom-file-extensions-plugin](https://github.com/MeepTech/obsidian-custom-file-extensions-plugin): *An obsidian plugin allowing you to register and view different file extensions in a modular manner.*
 - [deathau/cm-typewriter-scroll-obsidian](https://github.com/deathau/cm-typewriter-scroll-obsidian): *Typewriter Scroll Obsidian Plugin*

-> 📖 Explore [Synergistic Tools](docs/basic/synergistic-tools.md) for how they work together with this plugin!
+> 📖 Explore [Synergistic Tools](docs/basic/synergistic-tools.md) for details on how they work together with this plugin!

 ---